platformsh/platformsh-docs/sites/friday/src/domains/cdn/_index.md

 and so can improve user engagement and retention.

 Fastly is the recommended CDN for {{% vendor/name %}} projects.
-By default, Dedicated projects include a [Fastly CDN managed by {{% vendor/name %}}](./managed-fastly.md).
-Self-service Grid plans don't include a CDN by default, but you can set up one at any time, such as [Fastly](./fastly.md) or [Cloudflare](./cloudflare.md).
+Self-service projects don't include a CDN by default, but you can set up one at any time, such as [Fastly](./fastly.md) or [Cloudflare](./cloudflare.md).

 ## DNS records